go-hacks/touchNGo/README.md

 You can see what was done and can probably mix n match keyboard calls and system cmds into any of the gestures.
 Eventually this will all be controlled via a JSON config file but for now I have it hard coded for my setup with the other options commented out.
-Swipe R/L function ist disabled for now as I need to finish rewriting it into the new MPTS (Multi-Poin Touch State) format like the rest of the code uses.
+Swipe R/L function is disabled for now as I need to finish rewriting it into the new MPTS (Multi-Point Touch State) format like the rest of the code uses.

 I have changed the screen locking function to 9 & 10 finger tap instead of using the volume buttons as it works better and doesn't require the use of a 2nd event device.
+It's set to 9 & 10 because it can be tricky to get all 10 taps to register every time and it makes the whole process feel smoother and more responsive.

-If you prefer to use the volume buttons, I left the module intact and you can remove the .dpcd from its name and uncommenct the subroutine in touchngo.go and the init stuff for it in init.go.
+If you prefer to use the volume buttons, I left the module intact and you can remove the .dpcd from its name and uncomment the subroutine in touchngo.go and the init stuff for it in init.go.
 It is pretty straightforward.